stuart73/AYAResourceExtractor/README.md

 -Zlib from Mark Adler (this is needed as .aya files were compressed with this)

--DSSReader from Juho Peltonen (This is needed as the textures were stored as compressed DXT2)
+-DSSReader from Juho Peltonen (This is needed as the textures were stored as compressed DXT2).
+Converted textures are store as .png as some contain alpha channel data.

 -FBX from hamish-milne.
-(This is uses to read/modify/write) fbx files.
+(This is used to read/modify/write) fbx files.

 Currently this extractor tool only extracts models from the .aya files and does not work 100% on every model.